 Bartonellosis is a group of emerging infectious diseases caused by bacteria belonging to the Bartonella genus.
 Bartonella includes at least 22 named species of bacteria that are mainly transmitted by carriers (vectors), including fleas, lice, or sandflies.
 Both domestic and wild animals can be infected with Bartonella species (Bartonella spp) by these vectors.
 Among the Bartonella spp, at least 14 have been implicated in diseases that can be transmitted from animals to people (zoonotic disease).
 Of these zoonotic species, several may be transmitted to humans by companion animals (dogs and cats), typically through a bite or scratch.

-CSD, caused by Bartonella henselae (B henselae), is a self-limiting infectious disease whose symptoms can vary from mild to severe.
-Symptoms may not appear for several days after exposure and may last for several weeks.
+CSD, caused by Bartonella henselae (B. henselae), is an infectious disease with symptoms that can vary from mild to severe.
 Although in most patients the disease resolves spontaneously within 2-4 months without treatment, in people with severe cases and/or patients with a suppressed immune system, such as HIV/AIDS, antibiotic treatment is recommended.

 The major symptoms of cat scratch disease may not appear for several days or weeks after exposure.
 A red spot (macule) may appear on the skin at the site of infection, and may become raised (papule) 3 to 10 days after exposure.
 The papule is painless and does not itch.
 It may become filled with fluid (vesicle), then crust over and heal with a scar similar to those left by chicken pox.
 The papule persists for 1 to 3 weeks, but may go unnoticed or be attributed to an injury.